mattrussell2/gradescope-autograder/README.md

     * from github: `gradescope-autograder-servers`
     * from dockerhub: `gradescopeecs`

-## Docker - per-assignment todos
+### Docker - per-assignment todos
-Select the 'Manual Docker Configuration' option in the `configure autograder` section of the assignment; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`).
+Select the `Manual Docker Configuration` option in the `configure autograder` section of the assignment; place the full remote path to your container (e.g. `ghcr.io/ghubusername/ghubpackageregistry:dockertag`).
 Gradescope will then immediately be able to use your container.

 ## Token Management
 At Tufts, we have a system for students to be able to manage late submissions with 'tokens'.
 The token system is flexible and generally works well.
 The idea is that the students maintain a bank of X tokens, where each token is effectively a 1-day extension on a given assignment.
 For any assignment, the maximum number of tokens a student can use is usually 2 - so up to 2 days late.
 If you don't want to use tokens, just skip this section.